zhiweichen0012/zhiweichen0012.github.io/index.md

 ## Research Interests

-My research interests are in Computer Vison, Multimedia and Machine Learning.
+My research interests are in Computer Vision, Multimedia and Machine Learning.
 <br>
 Recently, I focus on: